Vincent-LAMBERT/inkscape-microgestures/docs/map-commands.md

 ---

-This subpackage allows you to create commands mappings for a given representation of microgestures and a config file.
+This subpackage allows you to create commands mappings for a given representation of microgestures and a configuration file.
 This subpackage has been designed to use the result of a representation previously created with the `create_representations` :cyclone: subpackage.
 You can still create you own base file if you want to but we recommend not to.

 ### Usage